ahgroup/DSAIRM/to-do.md

 ## Dynamical Systems Approach to Immmune Response Modeling (DSAIRM)
 ##To-do list

-##List of apps to implement
+#List of apps to implement

-#Basic bacteria/IR model
+* Basic bacteria/IR model
-#basic virus model
+* basic virus model - including birth/death of cells to do steady state
-#HCV model 1
+* HCV model 1 & 2 - PK/PD (turn on and off) and 2 effects on outcome

-#HCV model 2
+* Kirschner 2001 TB model?
-#HCV model 3
+* LHS with basic bacteria model - provide ranges for parameters and distributions

-#HCV model 4 - do all at one model?
+#List of apps to maybe implement

-#HIV model 1
+* HCV model 3 & 4 - maybe do, maybe not?
-#HIV model 2
+* HIV model 1 & 2 - maybe do, maybe not?